 Portland Support Meetings

 Quaker Voluntary Service opened a QVS house in Portland, Oregon in August 2013.
-We are thrilled to be in the fourth year of welcoming Fellows to Portland!
+We are thrilled to have welcomed Fellows to Portland every year since!

 Sponsoring Quaker Meetings/ Churches:

 There are many ways for Friends to get involved and support ongoing QVS Portland program.
 Thank you!